-Although Lisse was founded around 1960, Lisse has been well-known since 1100 when it was called ‘Lis’.
+Although Lisse was established around 1960, Lisse was already well known since 1100 when it was called ‘Lis’.
 In 1198 Lisse was officially mentioned for the first time in an old document.
 By that time Lisse was an old beach wall surrounded by heavily forested landscape and dunes.
 Around 1250 Willem II van Holland set up a church for the people that lived here and started a chapel on the dune top called “The Green Meadow of Lis”, now better known as ‘The Big Church’ at square ‘Het Vierkant’.

-During the upcoming decades the floral/bulb culture began.
-The sand grounds in the area proved to be very suitable for the floral cultivation.
-Slowly but surely the surrounding old dunes were further excavated.
+During the upcoming decade, the floral/bulb culture began to develop.
+The soil in the area proved to be very suitable for the floral cultivation.
+Slowly, but surely the surrounding old dunes were further excavated.
 Only a small part of the dunes and forests remained.
-The floral cultivation- and trade lead to an increase in employment possibilities and brought welfare.
-Because of a generous contribution, the church and The Oude Pastorie were renovated in 1858.
+The floral cultivation and trade lead to an increase in employment possibilities and brought welfare.
+Because of a generous contribution, the Church and The Oude Pastorie underwent renovation in 1858.

-Until now it is still unclear what exactly happened after the restoration, since in 1876 a whole ‘new’ Oude Pastorie has been established.
-Rumors say that The Oude Pastorie had burned down.
-In The ‘new’ Oude Pastorie more preacher families have been living there, sometimes even two families at the same time until the Second World War.
-In 1940-1945 The ‘new’ Oude Pastorie functioned as an emergency hospital for the wounded.
-Later on it was taken over by the Germans and functioned as a headquarters.
+To this day, it is unknown what exactly happened after the restoration.
+Rumors has it that since 1876 a completely ‘new’ Oude Pastorie was build, because there is a suspicion that The Oude Pastorie had burned down completely.
+More preacher families have been living in The ‘new’ Oude Pastorie.
+Sometimes even two families at the same time, until the Second World War.
+Between 1940 and 1945 The ‘new’ Oude Pastorie functioned as an emergency hospital for the wounded soldiers.
+Later the Germans took possession of the building and it functioned as one of their headquarters.

-After the turbulent time The Oude Pastorie in 1952 did not belong to the church anymore, but the indication remained.
-The Hoek family bought The Oude Pastorie and started a dental practice.
-They continued their dental practice for a long period of time until 1994.
-That is when the Schermer-Voest family bought the building and started an antique shop.
+After these turbulent times in 1952, The Oude Pastorie did not belong to the church anymore, but the indication in the name remained.
+The ‘Hoek’ family bought The Oude Pastorie and started a dental practice.
+They continued their dental practice for many years until 1994.
+That is when the ‘Schermer-Voest’ family bought the building and started an antique shop.